whunt1965/WEBRTC-CYBERSEC/MiTM/README.md

 Ultimately, we were successful in getting performing this attack and intercepting a call between two parties (while having the call seem as though the parties were simply communicating with each other).

-Currently, the application only runs on local host, and interestingly, only one stream is visible to the MiTM via Google Chrome (while both streams are visible on Safari).
+Currently, the application only runs on local host, and interestingly, only one stream is visible to the MiTM via Google Chrome (while both streams are visible on Safari). *N.B.
+This Bug was fixed in our online version by altering the mute settings of the localVideo of A/B*

 ***Demo to be Shown in Class***